 Her research interests lie in global governance, migration, refugees, citizenship, and borders.
 Her teaching interests also include the environment and gender.
 Her work has appeared in Critical Review of International Social and Political Philosophy, Migration Studies, Ethics & International Affairs, and Global Justice: Theory Practice Rhetoric.
 Her article on “The case against removal: Jus noci and harm in deportation practice” (co-authored, A. Filindra) was the Winner of the 2015 Migration Studies Prize for Best Article.

 She is co-editor of Domination and Global Political Justice: Conceptual, Historical, and Institutional Perspectives (Routledge, 2015) and is writing a manuscript that investigates the problem of the unrestrained and potential exercise of power in global politics.

 Dr. Buckinx recently taught Junior Research Seminars on immigration policy (WWS 403, WWS 404) and guest lectured for seminars on sustainability and climate engineering.
-She is co-convener of the international Normative Theory of Immigration Working Group and she chairs the selection committee for the annual Jonathan Trejo-Mathys Essay Prize, which is co-sponsored by The Global Justice Network and the Clough Center for the Study of Constitutional Democracy at Boston College.
-At LISD, she is co-director of the Student Fellows Program on ‘Gender, Law, and Security’ (2017-2018).
+She is Reviews Editor for the journal Global Justice: Theory Practice Rhetoric and co-convener of the international Normative Theory of Immigration Working Group.
+She also chairs the selection committee for the annual Jonathan Trejo-Mathys Essay Prize, which is co-sponsored by The Global Justice Network and the Clough Center for the Study of Constitutional Democracy at Boston College.
+At LISD, she is the Director of the Project on Self-Determination and Emerging Issues, and is co-director of the Student Fellows Program on "Gender, Law, and Security."